Tong-Ye-1159668/Sewlyn_Campsite_Booking_System-LincolnUni-2024-S1/README.md

 Placing a **delete button** next to **each customer list** enables users to quickly and directly delete a specific booking without having to navigate to a separate page.
 This streamlined approach improves the efficiency of booking management tasks.

+### Customer -add

+In the customer adding form (***addcustomer.html***), I used **Bootstrap's form validation**. **Except for the email**, the **first name, family name and phone** are all **required** to be entered, and **invalid feedback** is provided.
+In the email column, I provided valid feedback to remind users that they can not enter an email.
+The reason for this design is because **some users (especially the elderly) may not have an email address**.

+Although the database allows the first name to be null, I still set the first name to be required so that when the customer does not provide a first name, the admin can enter other information to indicate it.

+After completing the input of the customer information, you will be redirected to a page of **a list of all customers**.
+This design has several advantages.
+Redirecting to the whole customer list page provides users with immediate visual confirmation. **Seeing the new customer listed among all other customers reassures them that their action was successful**.
+Users can easily verify the details of the newly added customer without navigating away from the form.
+This minimizes the number of steps users need to take to see their input reflected in the system.
+If there was an error in adding the customer, the user will see it on the list page.
+This can prompt them to correct any mistakes promptly. **There is an "edit" button for each customer on the whole customer list for users to correct the mistakes promptly.**

+Customer information is displayed **from newest to oldest based on customer ID**, which helps users to **immediately locate newly added customers**.